The Hottest Medical Technologies in 2022

 Data breaches cost companies globally on average $3.86 million annually, and the healthcare industry suffers the highest cost per individual breach.
 Combine that figure with the fact that medical facilities are data goldmines that contain some of the most private and valuable information about an individual, and you have a huge security risk that grows as fast as technology does.

-Compounding the problem is the idea that sharing medical data between facilities, and between scientists, could vastly quicken the development of effective treatments, but the propensity to share such data is dampened by the fear of a security breach.
-The magic bullet for all these concerns, many experts think, is blockchain technology.
+Compounding the problem is the idea that sharing medical data between facilities, and between scientists, could vastly quicken the development of effective treatments.
+Still, the propensity to share such data is dampened by the fear of a security breach.
+Many experts think blockchain technology is the magic bullet for all these concerns.

 4. AI & Machine Learning